eesazahed/slushies/TUTORIAL.md

     return render_template('index.html')
 ```

-To include this variable when rendering the HTML, just include it in the `render_template()` function like:
+To pass this variable when rendering the HTML, include it in the `render_template()` function like:

 ```
 return render_template('index.html', user_name=user_name)